loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

     The instructions in this section are subject to updates as changes are made to the *Trio* app and the *LoopFollow* app.

     * With *LoopFollow* 3.1.0 and earlier:
+        * If you are using *Trio* 0.2.x, remote commands are routed via *Nightscout*
-        * If you are using *Trio* 0.2.x or *Loop* 3.x, remote commands are routed via Nightscout
+        * If you are using *Loop* 3.x or newer, remote commands are routed via *Nightscout*
+            * Only Overrides can be sent from *LoopFollow* 3.1 and only if *Nightscout* site has the APNS keys embedded
         * If you are using *Trio* 0.5.x or newer, remote commands are sent directly through APNS
     * Once *LoopFollow* 3.2.0 is released (currently being tested in `dev` branch):
         * If you are using *Trio* 0.2.x, remote commands are routed via Nightscout
         * If you are using *Loop* 3.x or newer, remote commands are sent directly through APNS
         * If you are using *Trio* 0.5.x or newer, remote commands are sent directly through APNS

-    > Using APNS directly from *LoopFollow* provides faster feedback about commanding
+    > Using APNS directly from *LoopFollow* provides faster feedback about commanding.
+With *LoopFollow* 3.2, APNS keys will not need to be embedded in the *Nightscout* site which may simplify configuration for those who use a paid service for *Nightscout*.

 * *Nightscout* Remote Command in *LoopFollow* makes the standard Careportal options easily available from inside the *LoopFollow* app
     * With this selection, the *LoopFollow* phone sends commands to *Nightscout* which then sends commands to the *Loop*/*Trio* phone